nopara73/ZeroLink/README.md

 If the post-mix wallet would function as a normal Bitcoin wallet, too, the observer would notice post-mix transactions, those are joining together mixed outputs.
 In this case the real anonymity set of all the users who participated in the same mixes would suffer.
 We could add coin control feature to the post-mix wallet account, as Bitcoin Core does.
 While that would result in more conscious post-mix wallet management.
 In the end, users would eventually join inputs together.
 ![Coin Control Feature](http://i.imgur.com/i67J7JS.png)
 We rather prevent input joining in post-mix wallets altogether.
 This of course naturally restricts the useability of the wallet.
 This prevents the users from making bigger denomination payments at first, then they are constrained to spend a maximum of their biggest change amount.
-This is also expected to be violated in many ways, for example a user could keep sending out its freshly mixed coins to another wallet and join their inputs together there.
+This is expected to be violated in many ways, for example a user could keep sending out its freshly mixed coins to another wallet and join their inputs together there.
 This restriction however is necessary in order to narrow the gap between the theoretical and real anonymity set of all users of the mixer.
-In order to make the usage of the post-mix wallet less painful the wallet MAY also implement some kind of coin control feature, but with the above restriction.
-The wallet MAY also offer the user to donate smaller change outputs, instead of getting them back.
+In order to make the usage of the post-mix wallet more user friendly the wallet MAY implement some kind of coin control feature.
+The wallet MAY offer the user to donate smaller change outputs, instead of getting them back.
 This could even finance the development of such wallet.

 #### Uniform ScriptPubKeys - Use Segregated Witness